survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 ## Demonstrating Tree Shaking

-To shake code, we need to define a module and use only a part of its code.
+To shake code, you have to define a module and use only a part of its code.
 Set one up like this:

 **app/shake.js**